ai-cam/ai-cam.github.io/_posts/2024-06-08-harnessing-the-power-of-ai-to-help-save-our-planet.md

 I think our biggest enemy right now when it comes to tackling climate change and the biodiversity crisis is inaction.
 People just don’t care or think they’re unable to participate.
 We need to identify the systemic problems that contribute to climate change and highlight that small actions over time can make a real difference.
 This will help people to prioritise their own thinking in this space – as well as helping to increase climate action.

 I can’t think of a higher impact place to be working right now, to be honest.

+***More about AI for climate and nature***

+This ai@cam project is a collaboration between Cambridge Zero, Cambridge Conservation Initiative (CCI), Conservation Evidence, Institute for Computing for Climate Science, Conservation Research Institute, Centre for Landscape Regeneration, Cambridge Centre for Carbon Credits and Cambridge Centre for Earth Observation.
+Read more